 Family Development Credential: Sheltering Arms has been chosen by Temple University to be the lead agency in Georgia for Temple's Family Development Credential and Training Program.

-All Pro Dad: Research has proven the value of a father's involvement in the life of his young child.
-Since 60% of Sheltering Arms children are growing up in a single parent household, Sheltering Arms has made male involvement a strong priority.
-Men work at all levels of the organization, as teachers, center directors, and senior management.
-Fathers, uncles, grandfathers, big brothers, and other male friends and family are involved in All Pro Dad chapters at each Sheltering Arms center.
+All Pro Dad: Fathers, uncles, grandfathers, big brothers, and other male friends are involved in All Pro Dad chapters at each Sheltering Arms center.
 These groups bring men together with other fathers and their children for fun activities and parenting support.

 iMOM: This program is a companion to All Pro Dad, only it is for moms.
-Find resources on parenting, daily emails, recipes, and information from specialists on a variety of family and parenting topics.
-Each of our sites is involved in iMOM.
+Moms come together to share parenting tips, exchange recipes and receive information from a variety of specialist on topics such as budgeting and homebuyer education.

 Parent Feedback: Every year Sheltering Arms conducts a detailed survey to obtain feedback from our parents and families.
 Last year: